srmfx/Zicroram/README.md

 **Workaround for SELinux:** If you really need to work with SELinux filesystem features, you can still use this program and either write/code or use alternative backup tool(s) for your specific data.

 ## DOWNLOADING
-At the far right side of the screen - at the top of this page - you'll find a 'RELEASE' section and once you click in it, you'll then be taken to a page describing the version and changes made to the program on that version.
-At the 'Assets' section of that page, you can download the program under the name " zicroram.x86-64.glibc.tar.gz "; the '.tar.gz' is a tar compressed file and after downloading it, it'll need to be uncompressed using the 'tar' tool:
+You can download the program under the name " zicroram.x86-64.glibc.tar.gz "; the '.tar.gz' is a tar compressed file and after downloading it, it'll need to be uncompressed using the 'tar' tool:

+- Locating download file on [GITHUB](https://github.com/srmfx/Zicroram) Page:

+        Far-right side of the screen, you can find a section that says 'Releases'.

+- Locating download file On [GITLAB](https://gitlab.com/zicroram/zicroram) Page:

+        On the left side of the screen, you can find a section that says 'Deploy', click it and then go to 'Releases'.

 Extracting into current directory: